mlfrantz/OSU_MS_Robotics_coursework/README.md

 # Oregon State University MS Robitics coursework repository.

-This repository contains code and other files as part of the MS in Robotics from Oregon State University.
+This repository contains code and other files as part of my MS in Robotics from Oregon State University.